Naloxu/Naloxu/README.md

 # Hi there 👋
-I'm Narek (Naloxu), a self-driven developer exploring the edge of software.
+I'm Naloxu, a self-driven developer exploring the edge of software.

 I contribute to open-source, improving code, fixing bugs, and experimenting with new tools.